Summary of “The Happiness Advantage” : The 7 principles taught at Harvard to develop happiness and succeed in life.

 No choice?
 (Seeing as there is too much work to do).

 Stop running.
 You will always have too much work.
 You will never have the time.
-It will always be the recession.
+It will always be a recession.
 The company is not going to coddle you like a newborn child.
 Think about yourself first.

 - What do you want to do in 1 year, 2 years, 5 years?